Please check back for updates regarding the program in 2021. If you have specific questions, please contact HISTORY@cmich.edu.

 Professor: Dr. Tara McCarthy

-Check back for more course descriptions, which will be posted soon.
+Check back for more course descriptions.

 I don't live in Mt.
 Pleasant.
 Is housing available?